Massimiliano Messieri: CDs

-He recorded with Duo Messieri/Selva two audio CD's: "Noises X" (Drycastle Records, 2007) and "MA$KEN" (Drycastle Records, 2009).
+Messieri/Selva released two audio CDs with Drycastle Records of Arezzo: Noises X (2007) and MA$KEN (2009).

 In 2017, he recorded with his friend Nicola Baroni, for the record label Amadeus Arte, "Zadig" 21 Capricios for solo cello (also hypercello), where Nicola Baroni also writes the Max/Msp System for hypercello.

 In 2020 during the Covid pandemic, Messieri writes a series of compositions for solo piano, and a year later they are recorded on "Islands" Cd by Patrizia Romanello for the Amadeus Arte Label.